nmamano/NearestNeighborInGraphs/README.md

-# NearestNeighborInGraphs
+# Nearest Neighbor In Graphs

+Implementation for the paper [Reactive Proximity Data Structures for Graphs](https://arxiv.org/pdf/1803.04555.pdf)

+This project considers the classic question of finding nearest neighbors in a graph-based setting.
-Implementation of a reactive nearest neighbor data structure for graphs based on separator hierarchies The data structure maintains a subset of the nodes of the graph, called sites, and allow the following operations:
+It implements a data structure that maintains a subset of the nodes of a graph, called sites, and allow the following operations:
-- Queries: given any node, return the closest site to that node
-- Updates: add or remove a site from the set of sites
+- Updates: add or remove a node from the set of sites.
+- Queries: given a query node, return the closest site to the query node.

-The data structure is called reactive because it allows to turn on or off nodes as sites.
+The data structure is based on a [separator hierarchy](https://en.wikipedia.org/wiki/Planar_separator_theorem).